spxp/spxp-specs/SpxpProfileSpec-V03.md

 }
 ```
 The innermost member contains a JWE object in compact serialization that contains the wrapped round key as JWK object.
-The JWE headers of the ”groupX.key#” entries would define one of the ”groupA.key#” keys as the valid decryption key.
+The JWE headers of the `groupX.key#` entries would define one of the `groupA.key#` keys as the valid decryption key.
 If the `request` parameter is given, the server returns all round keys given in this list as well as all intermediate
 round keys required to decrypt these keys until the initial key given as `reader`.
 Example: